[ Printer Friendly Version ] [ Report Abuse ]

-“There’s going to be food on the train,” I informed him, it was Daryl’s turn to roll his eyes before he grabbed me and pulled me into a hug.
-He was quite a bit taller then me, so his chin resting on the top of my head.
+“There’s going to be food on the train,” I informed him.
+It was Daryl’s turn to roll his eyes before he grabbed me and pulled me into a hug.
+He was quite a bit taller than me, so his chin resting on the top of my head.

 Daryl was two years older than me and had graduated from Hogwarts in the June.
 He life now consisted of moping around on the sofa and stealing my sweets, as he tried to decide what he wanted to do with is life.

-“I’m going to miss you, Abigail.”
-He said kissing the top of my head, I grinned as I hugged him closer, I always hated saying goodbye.
+“I’m going to miss you, Abigail,” he said, kissing the top of my head.
+I grinned as I hugged him harder; I always hated saying goodbye.

-I may be sad about the fact that both of my parents were working, leaving them unable to bring me here themselves.
-I was glad that Daryl had taken the time to bring me back to school himself.
+I may be sad about the fact that both of my parents were working, leaving them unable to bring me here themselves, but I was glad that Daryl had taken the time to bring me back to school himself.

-I climbed aboard the train and began to make my way down along the carriages.
+I climbed aboard the train and began to make my way past the carriages.
 I glanced in each compartment that I passed as I looked for Michelle.
-I hoped that I would find her soon the cage in my hands was beginning to weigh me down, Snowball wasn’t helping me in anyway by moving around.
+I hoped that I would find her soon; the cage in my hands was beginning to weigh me down and Snowball wasn’t helping me in any way by moving around.
 I spotted Michelle after a short time of searching and joined her in the compartment.
 I gave her a smile in greeting as I placed the cage on the seat opposite her.
-I gave a huge sigh of relief, I could hear Michelle’s chuckle as I took off my backpack before sitting down.
+I gave a huge sigh of relief, and could hear Michelle’s chuckle as I took off my backpack before sitting down.

 Michelle gave a laugh as I rolled my eyes and shook my head.
 I pushed a hand through my long brunette hair as I turned to look at my friend.
 I noticed that she had cut her blonde hair, so that it was now shoulder length.